The Daily Walk with Love

 What a great, grungy alternative sound!

-The Daily Walk with Love, December 8, 2016, by Paul Evans, video is a playlist or “Mix” based on the album Stone Temple Pilots – Thank You, YouTube – 26 music videos!
+The Daily Walk with Love, December 20, 2016, by Paul Evans, video is a playlist or “Mix” based on the album Stone Temple Pilots – Thank You, YouTube – 26 music videos!
 Featured photograph is a dark, trippy and colorful fractal image, and included photograph is courtesy of Stone Temple Pilots and PBS, a photograph of deceased STP lead singer Scott Weiland (R.I.P.).
-For my new girl Janet, with love and appreciation.
+Hi, I’m Paul, the owner here, at age 60 I’m still “single and wishing.”
+Any ladies interested in getting to know a really kind, gentle man should email me at email@example.com, thanks.

 See Exclusive: Tommy Black Recalls His Bond With Late Friend and Bandmate Scott Weiland, Yahoo, December 8, 2016, by Lyndsey Parker: